WhWhat if the secret to boosting profits is hidden in plain sight?

 What are some menu psychology tips?

 For instance, people are often turned off by dollar signs because they remind them that they are spending money.
-That’s why it’s best to list prices without the dollar signs.
+That’s why it’s best to list menu prices without the dollar signs.
 Also, avoid using a leader line that draws attention to the price unnecessarily.
-Instead, focus on imagery and descriptive words.
+Instead, focus on imagery and compelling menu descriptions.

-If graphic design isn’t a strength of yours and you aren’t already doing this, consider spending a little extra money and contracting a professional to do it for you.
-Skilled, professional graphic designers understand these concepts and will know very well how to organically integrate them into a menu.
+If graphic design isn’t a strength of yours and you aren’t already doing this, consider spending a little extra money and contracting a professional to do a menu redesign for you.
+Skilled, professional graphic designers understand these concepts and will know very well how to organically integrate them into an effective menu layout.

 Some might call this the sneaky part of menu engineering but it also adds to the customer experience.
 Think about it—the menu items that are most popular are most popular for a reason.
 Clearly people are enjoying them.
-Directing your customers to those items helps them to discover the best food that your restaurant has to offer.
+Menu psychology strategies are about directing your customers to those items helps them to discover the best food that your restaurant has to offer.
 If those items are also highly profitable, then it’s a win-win for both of you!

 Photography